View the 3 pitfalls to avoid that cost up to 6% in fees.

 What do warehouses charge for storage?

-Typically, public warehousing companies charge around $15-20 per pallet per month, $.55 per cubic foot per month, $3.20 per bin per month, or $1.15 per square foot per month for storage services.
+Public warehousing companies typically charge around $15–$20 per pallet per month, $0.46 per cubic foot per month, $3.08 per bin per month, or $1.73 per square foot per month for storage services.

 How frequently does skid storage get charged?

-Charges for pallet storage typically occur at regular intervals, with the frequency determined by the warehouse’s billing cycle.
-Warehouses may invoice monthly or quarterly, depending on their specific billing practices.
+Charges for pallet storage typically occur at intervals aligned with the warehouse’s billing cycle, often monthly or quarterly.

 What are the average dimensions of a pallet?